A recent announcement by the Asian Development Bank (ADB) says that the GDP of India will grow by 7.4% during 2017-18 and 7.6% in the next fiscal.

 Thus, particularly during WW-II, the GNP became the primary way to keep track of the US economy.
 As the US churned out war machinery from its wartime factories, it helped maximize factory output which not only helped the US better prepare for the war but it also lifted the nation out of Depression.

-The compulsion to keep economy growing gave birth to relentless consumerism we see today.
-The GDP became the primary indicator of national progress and economic ‘growth’ turned into the sole national goal.
+Yet, the GDP has remained the primary indicator of national progress and growing it continually has come to become a national obsession — the sole national goal.
+The compulsion to keep economy growing gave birth to relentless consumerism that we see today.
 Here is the thought process that went into that.

 “Our enormously productive economy…demands that we make consumption our way of life, that we convert the buying and use of goods into rituals, that we seek our spiritual satisfaction, our ego satisfaction, in consumption…we need things consumed, burned up, replaced and discarded at an ever-accelerating rate.” – Economist Victor Lebow in 1955 in his paper Price Competition